railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

   (which will not alter the balance due since they will just cancel each other out).

 Finally, once you have entered the complete bank statement, you can validate it.
-OpenERP then automatically generates the corresponding accounting entries if the calculated balance equals the final balance indicated in the Closing Balance field.
+OpenERP then automatically generates the corresponding accounting entries if the calculated balance equals the final balance, indicated in the Closing Balance field.
 The reconciled invoices are marked as paid at that point.

-You can also enter general accounting entries for e.g. banking costs.
+You can also enter general accounting entries, for example, banking costs.
 In such cases, you can enter the amounts directly in the corresponding general accounts.

 A user with advanced accounting skills can enter accounting entries directly into the bank journal from :menuselection:`Accounting --> Journal Entries -> Journal Items`.
 The result is the same, but the operation is more complex because you must know the accounts to use and must have mastered the ideas of credit and debit.